 The next day during the march the POWs heard a rumor that men who were too ill to march would be taken by truck to the next bullpen.
 Suffering from dysentery, Emery left his company and attempted to make this arrangement.

 As it turned out, the rumor of sick prisoners receiving rides on trucks turned out to be untrue.
 Emery continued to march, but outside of San Fernando, he had an attack of dysentery and went to the side of the road to relieve himself.
 A guard seeing this approached Emery and raised his gun to hit him with the butt.
 Emery raised his arms to his face to soften the blow.
 Seeing this as an act of defiance, the guard bayoneted Emery in the stomach.
 When Emery did not die after being bayoneted the first time, the guard bayoneted him a second time.
 This time the guard left the bayonet in Emery until he slumped over onto his gun.
 Knowing Emery was dead, the guard pulled the bayonet out of him.
 Some men from the battalion stated that after his death they were allowed to lean Emery against a fence, while others stated that the Japanese allowed them to bury him alongside the road.
 Perhaps these are two versions of the same story.

 In May or early June, his parents received a message from the War Department which said:

-“According to War Department records you have been designated as the emergency addressee of Pvt.
-Emery B. Boardman who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Pvt.
+Emery B. Boardman, 20,600,391, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

-They also received a second message from the War Department during July 1942.
+They also received a second message from the War Department in July 1942.
 Part of it stated:

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Pvt.
 Emery B. Boardman had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.